louismitc/fern_portfolio/posts/a-parade-of-greenwashing-cop26-was-ultimately-a-betrayal.md

 tags:
   - post
 ---
 *I wrote this article for [The Sydney Morning Herald](https://smh.com.au/national/a-parade-of-greenwashing-cop26-was-ultimately-a-betrayal-20211114-p598qg.html) and [The Age](https://www.theage.com.au/national/a-parade-of-greenwashing-cop26-was-ultimately-a-betrayal-20211114-p598qg.html) after attending COP26.
-It's republished here because it's nice.*
+I've republished it below.*

 A quiet murmur, simmering with both anxiety and excitement, fills the room.
 The air is thick with anticipation.